Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Existential Threat/Existential Threat - An Introduction.md

 Lurking behind The Veil of that deception and fraud lies the The Greatest Existential Threat in human history.

-In this book, you will be introduced to a shocking array of non-human characters, and thousands of credible and official human voices who testify to their Reality.
+In this book, you will be introduced to a shocking array of non-human characters, and a sampling of dozens of the thousands of credible and official human voices who testify to their Reality.

 Through Jordan's Story, you will come to understand the Invisible forces that have been corrupting and puppetting "our" "democratic" institutions for generations.